 If you are going to visit any Island and enjoy Sun, Surf, Wind, Culture & Food, It is Definetly Maui.
 I have live on Maui for 28 years and we host lots of Brazilians for the World Xterra Race in October.

 Check this site out http://NapiliSunset.com/ for great rates and located right on the Napili Bay Beach, check out their LiveCam and Surf is pumping today, Feb.
 6th :)

 I love the North Shore of Kauai...stunningly beautiful and less touristy than other parts of the state.
 To find the least expensive place (nothing is cheap as the first answer states!), go to www.vrbo.com...much less expensive than a hotel.
 I have stayed in small studios in beautiful settings for about $700/week.
-Aloha! about 7 years agoAnswered by Janet E. Dore via Travellr.com
+Aloha! over 9 years agoAnswered by Janet E. Dore via Travellr.com